 1. Older Drivers Pay More For Car Insurance

 While life insurance certainly does go up with age, the opposite is actually true for car insurance.
 In fact, drivers age 55 and above typically receive decreased rates as they age.
-The average company decreases their premium by 10 percent every three to five years depending on the individual’s driving history.
+The average agency decreases their premium by 10 percent every three to five years depending on the individual’s driving history.
 Additionally, older drivers can earn additional breaks in their premium by regularly completing accident prevention courses for maintaining driving skills.

 2. A Bad Driving Record Makes It Impossible to Get Insured

 There many people who drive uninsured because they believe they cannot attain coverage as a result of a poor driving record.
-In reality, there are insurance companies that specialize in high-risk drivers and even San Diego auto insurance companies who don’t offer special policies for these types of drivers will still insure individuals with bad records.
+In reality, there are insurance agencies that specialize in high-risk drivers and even San Diego auto insurance agencies who don’t offer special policies for these types of drivers will still insure individuals with bad records.
 While drivers with poor records may be subject to higher premiums, there is no reason that an individual’s driving history will make it impossible to be insured.

 3. Red Cars Cost More to Insure

 Despite the myth that red cars cost more to insure, the color of your car has absolutely no bearing on the insurance premiums that you pay.
 There are many different theories revolving around this myth, including the idea that red cars make you want to drive faster or that they are more likely to receive moving violations.
-However, the truth is that insurance companies do not take the color of your vehicle into consideration when designing your policy.
+However, the truth is that insurance agencies do not take the color of your vehicle into consideration when designing your policy.

 4. A New Car Always Costs More to Insure